New app allows sharing of mobile Internet access

 | TORONTO

-TORONTO Travelling and looking for Internet access?
+TORONTO Traveling and looking for Internet access?
 A new smartphone app allows users to share mobile Web access for free with other people nearby who have the same app.

 Called Open Garden, the app forms a mesh network that enables each person connected to it to relay it to other users.